bell-kevin/ch12passwordVerifier/README.md

 # ch12passwordVerifier
-t checks the user's password to ensure it meets our specifications for secure passwords
+checks the user's password to ensure it meets our specifications for secure passwords